Damon Severson: New Jersey Devils

 Severson returned from the 2019 IIHF World Championship after helping Team Canada win a silver medal after a 3–1 loss to Finland.
 Although he split his offseason time between the tournament and training back home in Kelowna, Severson expressed his excitement for the moves Devils General Manager Ray Shero made during the summer.
-Severson continued to produce and recorded an eight-game point streak by February 13, 2020, to match the longest streak by a Devils defenseman since Brian Rafalski in 2006-07.
-As a result, Severson was tied for 11th amongst NHL defensemen in points for the month of February.
-When the season was paused due to the COVID-19 pandemic, Severson led all Devils defensemen in goals, points, power-play points, takeaways, and average ice time.
+Severson continued to produce and recorded an eight-game point streak by February 13, 2020, to match the longest streak by a Devils defenceman since Brian Rafalski in 2006-07.
+As a result, Severson was tied for 11th amongst NHL defencemen in points for the month of February.
+When the season was paused due to the COVID-19 pandemic, Severson led all Devils defencemen in goals, points, power-play points, takeaways, and average ice time.

 Prior to the start of the 2020–21 season, Severson was promoted to the rank of alternate captain by new head coach Lindy Ruff.
 On February 2, 2021, Severson was one of five Devils players placed on the NHL's COVID protocol list.
 He was eventually taken off the list on February 14.
 Following the trade of Kyle Palmieri and Travis Zajac to the New York Islanders, Severson became the longest-tenured player on the roster at the age of 26.
 At the conclusion of the season, Severson revealed that he played the second half of the season with a broken toe which impacted his mobility.
 He also said it impacted his ability to push off his leg, and acted up during quick reactions during games.

 During the preseason prior to his 2021–22 campaign, Severson stepped on a puck in practice and suffered a lower-body injury.
 This delayed his debut for the season until October 19, where he also scored his first goal in a 4–2 win over the Seattle Kraken.
 On November 18, 2021, Severson played in his 500th career NHL game against the Florida Panthers.

+Columbus Blue Jackets

+On June 9, 2023, after signing an eight-year extension with New Jersey, Severson was traded to the Columbus Blue Jackets in a sign-and-trade deal in exchange for a third-round pick in the 2023 NHL Entry Draft.